LoyolaChicagoCS/syshandbook/source/virtualization.rst

-`Department Services <../index.html>`_ >

 Virtualization
 ~~~~~~~~~~~~~~

 We are now able to host Xen and Windows Hyper-V virtual servers in the
 department.
-We can host these with a dedicated public IP address
+We can host these with a dedicated public IP address (justification
-(justification is required to obtain one) or private IP addresses which
-would be visible when you connect via the Loyola VPN.
+is required to obtain one) or private IP addresses which would be visible when
-Given our present resource limitations, we can only provide virtual
+you connect via the Loyola VPN.
+Given our present resource limitations, we can
-machines on a limited basis, primarily for faculty and student
+only provide virtual machines on a limited basis, primarily for faculty and
-research/outreach projects.
+student research/outreach projects.
 Please send your requests to the vm alias
-(see `Getting Help <../../how-to/getting-help/index.html>`_) and make
-sure you include the following information:
+(see :doc:`getting-help`) and make sure you include the following information:

 -  **name**: your full name
 -  **university e-mail address**: we will not give virtual machines to